 Including Words of Faith

-Many beautiful wedding cards include Scripture, proverbs, quotes from spiritual leaders, or other words of faith.
+Many beautiful cards include Scripture, proverbs, quotes from spiritual leaders, or other words of faith.
 Honor the couple's spiritual practice by including personal words of blessing, Bible verses, verses from the Tanakh, or inspirational quotes.
 However, it is proper etiquette to choose a card that celebrates the couple's spiritual practice rather than yours if they are not the same.
 If the couple isn't religious, it is better to choose a secular card and offer a generic blessing if you wish.

 Writing Your Card for Friends